 In recent years, blogging has become such a big deal – many startups today believe that blogging is the holy grail of inbound marketing and think it’s essential to produce content for their blog either daily, weekly or monthly.
 Some businesses that don’t have the resources to constantly blog instead curate content on their social media platforms in an effort to appear active or relevant but don’t realize they are only hurting their brand.

 A few years ago, blogging became a great way to get ahead; by creating content that was relevant and getting traffic to that piece of content, you were able to strengthen your brands reputation, become a thought leader improve your search engine ranking and gain more clients.
-To get traffic to their content, people shared their links on social media and the power of sharing helped them to reach a wider audience and with its success came its abuse; the world caught the blogging bug.
+To get traffic to their content, people shared their links on social media and the power of sharing helped them to reach a wider audience and with its success came its abuse; the world caught the blogging bug but they didn’t completely understand it.
 These days, people are rarely creating relevant content, most blogs are just a way of keeping up with the Jones’s or stuffing keywords for the sake of SEO with no attempt at educating the audience, and yet blogging has become such a big deal that proficient growth marketers get fired if they don’t blog right or update social media with curated content constantly.

 Last year at Inbound 17, I fell in love with Hubspot all over again when CTO Dharmesh Shah talked extensively about how the world had gotten obsessed with blogging forgetting that the point of blogging was to add value in the first place.
 He talked about how his team had cut down on blogging and how great that was working out for them.